openmrs/openmrs-esm-core/docs/getting_started/tour.md

 ## The package 📂

-`package.json`, as you should be [aware](./prerequisites.md), defines dependencies and metadata for the microfrontend (which is a [package](https://docs.npmjs.com/about-packages-and-modules)).
+`package.json`, as you should be [aware](./prerequisites.md), defines dependencies and metadata for the frontend module (which is a [package](https://docs.npmjs.com/about-packages-and-modules)).

 Looking inside, we find a bunch of metadata.
 Most of it can be understood with reference to the [`package.json` docs](https://docs.npmjs.com/cli/v7/configuring-npm/package-json).
-- The `name` of our microfrontend ends in `-app` so that it will be recognized as a microfrontend by the app shell and the build tooling.
+- The `name` of our frontend module ends in `-app` so that it will be recognized as a frontend module by the app shell and the build tooling.
 - The `browser` entry is the entrypoint of the bundle.
 - The `main` entry is the entrypoint of the source code.